Aesop's Fables: Fable as a genre

 Apollonius of Tyana, a 1st-century CE philosopher, is recorded as having said about Aesop:

-like those who dine well off the plainest dishes, he made use of humble incidents to teach great truths, and after serving up a story he adds to it the advice to do a thing or not to do it.
-Then, too, he was really more attached to truth than the poets are; for the latter do violence to their own stories in order to make them probable; but he by announcing a story which everyone knows not to be true, told the truth by the very fact that he did not claim to be relating real events.
+like those who dine well off the plainest dishes, he made use of humble incidents to teach great truths, and after serving up a story, he adds to it the advice to do a thing or not to do it.
+Then, too, he was really more attached to truth than the poets are; for the latter do violence to their own stories to make them probable; but he, by announcing a story which everyone knows not to be true, told the truth by the very fact that he did not claim to be relating real events.